NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 As shown in the performance plot above, using `pyfftw.FFTW` directly resulted in a significant performance improvement compared to the previous version.
 We achieved about 2.5x speed-up for short-size arrays (arrays with lengths `<2^7`), and around 1.5x speed-up for larger arrays, where the length of arrays is `>2^15`.
 For array sizes in between, we observed that the speed-up is less than 25% for most cases.

 ### Third Attempt: Reuse the RFFT object (V3)
-In previous version, we intentionally created the RFFT object inside the `__call__` method.
+In the previous version, we intentionally created the RFFT object inside the `__call__` method.
 This means that for every call, a new RFFT object is created.
 The goal here is to see how much performance gain we can get by reusing the RFFT object across multiple calls when the input size does not change.

 ```python
 class rfft_caller_v3: